ziwen-xie/edgeBCI/README.md

 # edgeBCI
 # Documents
 ## fNIRS algorithm
-`fNIRS.py` is a test file of the fNIRS algorithm, it process a txt data input and generate analysis about ocxygen.
+`fNIRS.py` is a test file of the fNIRS algorithm, it process a txt data input and generate analysis about oxygen.